Two plead guilty in ongoing conspiracy case

 Two individuals involved in a criminal conspiracy case in McLean County pled guilty Monday.

-A term of Henry’s probation is to serve 150 days in the Muhlenberg County Detention Center, with credit for 53 days.
+A term of Henry’s probation is to serve 150 days in the Muhlenberg County Detention Center, with credit for 53 days served.

 Abney pled guilty to the amended charge of trafficking in a controlled substance — first offense for methamphetamine of two or more grams.